juniper3lee12/Temple-Forest-Frontend/README.md

 # Welcome

-This application aims to help facilitate members who want to integrate meditation into their daily lives.
-The meditation centre may find this application useful for them as it can help improve communication with members of the centre.
-Users will be learning about different types of meditation practices, record their activities, and receive feedback from masters.
-This will help improve their meditation skills by allowing them to communicate with and receive support from experienced meditation masters.

 # How to contribute

-Help us by cloning this repository from GitHub, use it, and communicate with masters.
-If any feature needs improvement, please do not hesitate to post it in your meditation journal.
+Help us by cloning this repository from GitHub, and communicate with us.
+If any feature needs improvement, please do not hesitate to let us know.
 This is how we can receive your feedback.

 # Features